The BEST Family Friendly Hotels in Milan, Italy

 I’m only kidding of course but it does say a lot when your kids love your “family friendly” hotel as much as you do.

-This is a 5 star hotel so it lived up to [dare I say, exceeded] expectations in terms of service.
+This is a 5-star hotel so it lived up to [dare I say, exceeded] expectations in terms of service.
 Housekeeping visited our room twice a day freshening up and leaving slippers, chocolates, and bottles of water.
 After several days in places where cleaning was self-service, this was a refreshing change.
 Kid play can be messy and in a hotel, it can almost suffocate the space.
-This helped reset the room and gave us a clean room to come back to after a busy day exploring the city.
+Resetting the room and giving us a clean room to come back to after a busy day exploring the city helped make the hotel one of the most family friendly hotels in Milan.

 NH Collection Milano President is dead smack in the middle of the major city attractions which made exploring the city a breeze.
-The Milan Duomo and its surrounding attractions were within walking distance.
+The Milan Duomo and its surrounding attractions were within walking distance of this family friendly hotels in Milan.
 As was the Galleria Vittorio Emanuele shopping center, La Scala Opera House, Via Montenapoleone, Via Della Spiga, and so much more.
 If you don’t want to walk, taxis are abundant in the area [or the helpful staff will flag one for you].
 The San Babila underground station is a short distance away as well.

-Our favorite part?
+Our favorite part of what we experienced while at one of the family friendly hotels in Milan?
 The staff.
 Guest Relations — specifically a wonderful lady named Stefania [pictured previously] — knew we were coming with kids so they put a ton of personal touches throughout our trip.
 When we arrived, the room was already arranged for the kids to stay in the living room.
 They also left adorable stuffed animals and writing pads for the girls.
 The little one slept with hers the rest of the trip and still does!

 They also provided several maps detailing area attractions beautifully arranged in jars filled with treats.
 The girls [okay — me too] had a wonderful time reading about where to go/what to do while eating all the goodies.
 [Sidenote: I don’t know what is in their chocolate but it is amazing!
 I wish I had asked for a bag to bring back to the states with me!]

 Speaking of food, the hype about their breakfast is real!
-[Check out their TripAdvisor reviews if you don’t believe me] They had made to order omelettes, a million pastries, jams, breads, teas, fruit, freshly squeezed juices, and most importantly — BACON!
-They also had speciality coffee and hot chocolate that came in this adorable little teapot.
+[Check out their TripAdvisor reviews if you don’t believe me] They had made-to-order omelets, a million pastries, jams, a variety of bread, teas, fruit, freshly squeezed juices, and most importantly — BACON!
+They also had specialty coffee and hot chocolate that came in an adorable little teapot.
+A great breakfast to start the day with your kids is another reason I rank this hotel as one of the most family friendly hotels in Milan.

 The one thing we did not enjoy at NH Collection Milano President was their dinner option.
 We arrived at dinner early [oops!] and the waiter would not look up from his phone to let us know this.
 He ignored us while we all stood at the dinner podium and eventually turned around and went into the kitchen without giving us any info.
 Luckily, the folks at the front desk helped us out.